Lincoln Blue Tigers: Sports sponsored

+Lincoln sponsors fourteen intercollegiate varsity sports:

+Football

+The Blue Tigers sponsored football from their first tenure in the MIAA until after the 1989 fall season, before revitalizing it and rejoined the MIAA in 2010.

 Women's track and field

 The Lincoln Blue Tigers women's track and field team made NCAA Division II history by winning the Outdoor Track and Field Championships five consecutive times, from 2003 to 2007.
 They won a sixth title in 2009 and a seventh in 2014.

 Former programs

 In May 2016 Lincoln dropped its baseball and women's tennis programs.
 In June 2020 due to the COVID-19 pandemic Lincoln dropped its women's bowling program.

 National championships

 The Blue Tigers have won fourteen NCAA Division II team championships.